Do you want more followers? Imagine this:

 How to tell if a share account is worth your time:

 - Look at their likes and comments per post.

-- If they have 200,000 followers, but get 500 or less likes per post you may as well burn your money.
+- If they have 200,000 followers, but get 500 or fewer likes per post you may as well burn your money.

 - If they have thousands of likes on a photo, but 4 generic comments from other art sharing accounts, their engagement is likely from bots.
 Go buy yourself a burrito instead.